Throw an Epic Backyard Party: 37 Fun and Creative Outdoor Games for Kids

 Wild Wheels Obstacle Course

 On-the-go kids will love wheeling and squealing on this obstacle course.
 Ask each child to bring his or her favorite set of wheels.
-It's also a good idea to have a few extra vehicles available.
+It's a good idea to have a few extra vehicles available.
 To create the course, arrange orange cones or other soft items in your yard or a nearby park.
-Include curves, turns, and small hills, depending on the age and abilities of your racers.
+Include curves, turns, and small hills, depending on the ages and abilities of your racers.
 Fuel the kids' excitement by timing each racer as he or she pedals to the finish line.
-To make the course more challenging, set up stations along the way where children must stop to perform a task, such as twirling a Hula-Hoop for 10 seconds or blowing bubbles.
-This race is sure to make every kid feel like a
+To make the course more challenging, set up stations along the way where children must stop to perform a task, such as blowing bubbles.

 Oversize Pickup Sticks

-Editor's Birthday Tip: Add a challenge to the game by assigning each player a color.
-The first player to successfully remove all the sticks of the assigned color wins the game.
+Editor's Tip: Add a challenge to the game by assigning each player a color.
+The first player to successfully remove all the sticks of the assigned color wins the party game.